SIsilicon/WorldEdit-BE-Docs/docs/installation.md

 ## Uninstalling from a world

-It's a straight forward process when deactivating the resource pack, but since this addon uses scripts, Minecraft won't allow you to just deactivate the behaviour pack.
+It's a straight forward process when 8deactivating the resource pack, but since this addon uses scripts, Minecraft won't allow you to just deactivate the behaviour pack.
 You need to delete it as shown.
 ![check mark under WorldEdit behaviour pack](img/uninstall_1.jpg)
 ![Delete button](img/uninstall_2.jpg)